 On the Advanced tab, the banner at the top indicates that the properties of this card are locked.
 A lock icon also appears next to the DataField, DisplayName, and Required properties.
 The right-hand pane created these formulas, and the lock prevents accidental changes to these properties.

 Click or tap the banner at the top to unlock the card so that you can modify these properties:

 Let's modify the DisplayName to put a space between Asset and ID.
 By making this change, we're altering what was generated for us.
 In the right-hand pane, this card has a different label:

 We've now taken control over this card and can modify it further to fit our need.
 But we've lost the ability to change the card from one representation to another (for example, single-line text to multi-line text) as we did before.
 We've transformed the predefined card into a "custom card" that we now control.

-A word of caution: you can't relock a card if you unlock it.
-To get back to a locked state, remove the card, and reinsert it in the right-hand pane.
+Important: You can't relock a card if you unlock it.
+To get a card back to a locked state, remove it, and reinsert it in the right-hand pane.

-After you unlock the card, you can change how it interacts with the form that contains it.
+After you unlock a card, you can change how it interacts with the form that contains it.

 Below are some guidelines for how controls should work with their card and how the cards should work with the form.
 These are only guidelines.
 As with any control in PowerApps, you can create formulas that reference any other control in PowerApps, and that's no less true for cards and controls within cards.
 Be creative: you can create an app in many ways.